List of Miss Teen USA titleholders

-Miss Teen USA is an American beauty pageant that has been held annually since 1983, either under the direct management of the Miss Universe Organization or, beginning with the 2021 competition, as a licensed pageant.
+Miss Teen USA is an American beauty pageant that has been held annually since 1983, either under the direct management of the Miss Universe Organization, or beginning with the 2021 competition, as a licensed pageant, until the 2022 competition.
 It was already an established national pageant before Miss Universe, Inc. began its own version of it in 1983.

 The first Miss Teen USA competition first took place as a mail-in photo contest conducted by Teen magazine in 1959.
 It later took place as a live stage event.